 Signs of a Pavement Ant Infestation

+Pavement ant colonies can quickly become a nuisance and need to be eliminated from homes as soon as possible.
 If you think you have a pavement ant infestation in your home, don’t hesitate to contact ASAP Pest Control.
 We have been providing local London homeowners with trusted pest control services and can help to identify a pavement infestation in your home, locate their entry point, eliminate an existing ant infestation and help to ensure these infestations do not return.
 For more information about our insect control services, contact the team of professional pest control technicians at ASAP Pest Control today.